Intensive (Residential) School Equity Grant

 - you are guilty of academic misconduct;

-- the scholarship was awarded on the basis of false or misleading information.
+- the grant was awarded on the basis of false or misleading information.

-A scholarship recipient should be aware that payments may be regarded as income by Centrelink or ATO it is the responsibility of the recipient to seek independent advice with respect to implications resulting from receiving this scholarship.
+A grant recipient should be aware that payments may be regarded as income by Centrelink or ATO it is the responsibility of the recipient to seek independent advice with respect to implications resulting from receiving this grant.

 - Active Student: A student who is enrolled in subject/s in the current/commencing session.
 This excludes students on approved Leave of Absence.